pvandijk2/garden_design/README.md

 4. [Level of Service Required](#ServiceRequired)

 ## Introduction <a name="introduction"></a>
 We are looking for a landscape designer to help us get the most space and use out of our garden.
-We have made an intial start at landscaping, but realized that without an overal plan, it quickly becomes difficult to prioritize and make decisions.
+We have made an initial start at landscaping, but realized that without an overall plan, it quickly becomes difficult to prioritize and make decisions.

 We hope that by commissioning a front and back garden design, new ideas will be suggested and specific design and material choices will be made.